-Success tips when doing business in Kazakhstan
+Success tips when doing business in Kazakhstan in 2023

 - At most shops in Kazakhstan, bargaining is expected.
 Showing emotion, leaving and coming back and asking around until prices go down are all common behavior.
 Shop owners may even come find you if they are willing to give you a lower price than others;

 - Because Kazakhstan companies are not as well-versed with international business and Western law practices, we encourage our Clients to consistently use and sign contracts of service;

 - Hiring reliable and experienced workers that speak fluent English is difficult, especially with governmental restrictions on the number of foreign workers allowed in companies.
 Healy Consultants can assist our Clients with their human resource needs by placing advertisements in the major newspapers like the Caravan and the Times of Central Asia;

 - Greetings in Kazakhstan are rather formal, due to the hierarchical nature of their culture.
 The most common greeting is a two-handed handshake.
 As much of the population is Muslim, some men will be unwilling to shake hands with women.
 Furthermore, businesspeople should be referred to by their surname until invited to address them otherwise;